-Current baseline - modelling based on the current emissions inventory;

-Compliance with MES - modelling based on the legislative requirement as stipulated within the Listed Activities and Minimum Emissions Standards (for both 2015 existing plant standards and 2020 new plant standards).

-Alternative emissions limit - modelling based on Sasol proposed alternative emissions limits, where applicable and different from the other emission scenarios.
+- Current baseline modelling based on the current emissions inventory; - Compliance with MES modelling based on the legislative requirement as stipulated within the Listed Activities and Minimum Emissions Standards (for both 2015 existing plant standards and 2020 new plant standards). - Alternative emissions limit modelling based on Natref's proposed alternative emissions limits, where applicable and different from the other emission scenarios.